Medications that worsen dementia: A clinical guide

 • Short-Acting Benzodiazepines

-The research concluded that long-acting benzodiazepines were more likely to increase the risk of dementia than short-acting benzodiazepines.
-Furthermore, the duration of use also played a significant role; individuals using benzodiazepines for more than three months had a 30–32% chance of developing dementia, whereas more than six months of use increased the risk to almost 84%.
+Research found that long-acting benzodiazepines were more likely to increase the risk of dementia than short-acting ones.
+Duration of use also played a significant role: people using benzodiazepines for more than three months had a 30–32% increased chance of developing dementia, while use beyond six months raised that risk to approximately 84%.

-Alternative medication: Benzodiazepines are widely used for insomnia and anxiety, and while it may be hard to find alternatives as effective, options are available.
-For example, anxiety can be treated by certain SSRIs, or cognitive/behavioural therapy can induce sleep without the help of any medication.
-Therefore, it is important to find the best anti-anxiety medication for the elderly with dementia that suits the individual needs.
+Alternative medication: Benzodiazepines are widely prescribed for insomnia and anxiety.
+While alternatives may not always be as immediately effective, options do exist.
+Anxiety can be treated with certain SSRIs, and cognitive behavioural therapy can support sleep without medication.
+It is important to find the most appropriate option for the individual in consultation with their doctor.

 Steroids are a class of drugs used to treat inflammatory diseases.

-Dementia is not always an irreversible medical condition.
-Reversible dementia, a condition that can be reversed once the triggering factor is removed, is caused by steroids.
-It causes insomnia and confusion.
+Dementia is not always permanent.
+Reversible dementia – a form that can be reversed once the triggering factor is removed – can be caused by steroids, which may produce insomnia and confusion.

 • Prednisone